electricbolt/bindkit/README.md

 A simple to use two-way UIKit data binding framework for iOS. **Only one API to learn**.

 Supports Objective-C, Swift 5.10, Xcode 15.4, iOS 13+.
-Distributed as a static XCFramework ready for you to link into your app.
+Distributed as a static XCFramework ready for you to link into your app (signed by Electric Bolt Limited KLCLPVKM8C).

 ### Currently supported views

-The following views are supported directly by BindKit:
+The following views and properties are directly supported by BindKit:

 View class | View properties
 -----------|--------------